 - Take a PAT Testing Course with a commercial or FE College training provider.
 They can offer the full package in one go – but often at a high price

-- Study on your own with the Electacourse PAT Testing Course and Exam Simulator together with the Code of Practice.
-This option is only recommended if you already have some electrical experience and you have the opportunity to improve your practice skills.
-If you like, you can follow this up with the City & Guilds 2393-10 exam which you can find offered in many locations (at present Electacourse do not have an exam booking service for this exam)
+- Study on your own with the great value Electacourse Online PAT Testing Course – only £40, together with the IET Code of Practice.
+This option is recommended if you already have some electrical experience and you have the opportunity to improve your practice skills.
+If you like, you can follow this up with the City & Guilds 2393-10 exam which you can find offered in many locations

 - Remember you will need to purchase PAT Testing equipment.
 Some equipment companies offer a ‘PAT Testing Business in a Box’ – these include all you need to start up a PAT Testing business.